 Commercial advertising is permitted on the rear window, as described later in this paragraph.
+No signage or advertising is permitted on the front or side windows.

 No external or internal signs (other than those required by law or permitted advertising) shall be displayed other than as set out below.